We’re happy to announce that the Proton Mail iOS app is now fully open source.

 At Proton, security is our overriding priority, particularly because of the many dissidents and activists who use our service(new window).
 Our emphasis on security extends to all areas of our work, from our use of end-to-end encryption(new window), to the way we engineer our applications.
 As part of our commitment to security, we are putting all of our software through rigorous, independent third-party audits.

 Already there are third-party audits for OpenPGPjs(new window) and GopenPGP(new window), our open source cryptographic libraries.
 Earlier this year, we engaged the renowned security firm SEC Consult(new window) to conduct an independent audit of Proton Mail’s iOS application.
 We are now making our iOS app open source now that it has been independently vetted.
-For more information, read the full iOS app audit report.
+For more information, read the full iOS app audit report(new window).

 Open source provides transparency and accountability to the Proton community.
 Allowing people to see and review our code increases trust in both the security of the platform and our commitment to develop a more secure and private Internet.
 By making our code available to the world, and with the help of our bug bounty program(new window), we can leverage the global Proton community to make our software as secure as possible.